 Elders Council is proud to be a partner in Future Homes - a cross sector partnership of Newcastle University, Newcastle City Council, industry partners, voluntary and community organisations engaged in a co-design process to develop housing which is fit for the future.
 The aim of Future Homes is to develop attractive and affordable homes which respond to the challenges of demographic and climate change and urban sustainability.
 We have development finance through our partner, Karbon Homes, to develop new models of housing on Helix (subject to planning permission) which will combine modular building ideas, low energy systems, digital technology and flexible design to provide homes suitable for people at any stage in their lives.

 In Autumn 2017 Elders Council hosted a series of workshops with older people to contribute to the co-design process.
 The workshops were interesting and challenging in equal measure.

-Future Homes is establishing a Community Interest Company to take forward the learning from the project.
+Future Homes has established a Community Interest Company to take forward the learning from the project.
 Elders Council is a partner in the Future Homes Alliance www.futurehomesalliance.com.

 Keeping up our IT skills can be a bit of a challenge when we are no longer in the workplace where colleagues can help or family members and friends with the time to show you how to use that great app!
 But help is at hand from students at Northumbria University who run a regular fortnightly IT drop-in session in Room 107, Squires Building, 2 Sandyford Road, NE1 8SB.